Afghanistan War Cost, Timeline and Economic Impact

 Bush turned attention to Iraq War.

 FY 2003 - $56.7 billion: In May, the Bush Administration announced that major combat ended in Afghanistan.
-NATO took over control of the peacekeeping mission.
+The North Atlantic Treaty Organization took over control of the peacekeeping mission.
 NATO added 65,000 troops from 42 countries.

 FY 2004 - $29.6 billion: On January 9, Afghanistan created a new Constitution.
 On October 9, the U.S. military protected Afghans from Taliban attacks for their first free election.
 On October 29, bin Laden threatened another terrorist attack.